dimaioksha/animebot/README.md

 # Concepts

-Bots are very popular today and their popilarity increases fastly.
+Bots are very popular today and their popularity increases fastly.
 The most popular platform for implementation bots is Telegram.
 And that is exactly why i have chosed it.

 Telegram provides useful API for their bots.
 And the library for working with it is [`pyTelegramBotAPI`](https://github.com/eternnoir/pyTelegramBotAPI).
 It is an intuitive thing, and i like it very much.